How to create a database for Charity Commission data

 The ‘charity register extract’ contains all the charity data described above.

 The charity register extract data is stored in a ‘.bcp’ format, which stands for Bulk Copy Program.
 This file format is used to import data into a Microsoft SQL Server database.
-However, as an enterprise software organisations need to pay for it.
+However, this is an enterprise piece of software and as such organisations need to pay for it.
 Microsoft provide a free, “Express”, version of the software but it does have size limitations (maximum of 10GB of data storage) that can have significant impact if data capacity needs are not reasonably or properly anticipated.

 If you are using Microsoft SQL Server, you have the option to import the data in the .bcp source files into a Microsoft SQL Server database.
-But as we do not use this method, we are unable to give you any guidance.
+But as we do not use this method, we are unable to give you any guidance on this.

 How to get the data into a database